mitre/saf/README.md

 ### Supplement

-Supplement (ex. read or modify) elements that provide contextual information in the Heimdall Data Format results JSON file such as `passthrough` or `target`
+Supplement (ex. read or modify) elements that provide contextual information in an HDF file such as `passthrough` or `target`

 #### Passthrough